spped2000/GroqDiscordAssistant/README.md

 # Groq Discord Bot

-A simple Discord bot that uses Groq's API to access powerful AI language models like LLama 3 and Mixtral directly in your Discord server.
+A Discord bot that uses Groq's API to access powerful AI language models like LLama 3 and Mixtral directly in your Discord server.
+Now with vision capabilities to analyze images!

 ## How It Works